 - Chromosomal abnormalities

 - Muscle tone imbalance

 Services include an individualized treatment plan to improve a child's ability to carry out activities of daily living such as dressing, bathing, eating, schoolwork, handwriting, staying on task with daily routines and social play skills.
-Therapists often help parents create a "sensory diet" to support children with sensory processing differences.

 Family participation is highly encouraged at every step of the evaluation and treatment process.
 Families are directly involved in setting goals, working with the child in therapy sessions and continuing therapy at home.